 The Italian Cultural Center Of San Diego and the Convivio Center & Little Italy Heritage Museum are also prominent features of the district, giving visitors a way to learn about the art, culture and history of the people who founded the area.

-In April, you have the largest art event on the west coast, ArtWalk, where more than 120,000 people come to purchase art, jewellery, paintings, photographs, furniture and all manner of other items.
+In April, you have the largest art event on the west coast, ArtWalk, where more than 120,000 people come to purchase art, jewellery, paintings, photographs, and all manner of other items.

 Then, just a few days later, you have Gran Fondo Colnago San Diego, where more than 3000 cyclists from around the world take part in rides of numerous lengths around the city.